Class-Continuous Conditional Generative Neural Radiance Field

 \section{Experiments}

 In this section, we evaluate our $\textnormal{C}^{3}$G-NeRF on three real-world datasets: CelebA \cite{liu2015deep}, AFHQ \cite{choi2020stargan}, and Cars \cite{ashrafi_2022}.
-CelebA contains approximately 200,000 face images with 40 conditional binary labels.
-AFHQ contains 16,000 high-resolution animal faces of 7 species; Cars contains 9,737 car images of 13 car models with various camera views.
-We train and evaluate $128^{2}$ resolution for all datasets, $64^2$ for CelebA and AFHQ, and $256^2$ for AFHQ and Cars.

 We first evaluate the conditionally controlling 3D-consistent image generations.
 We then evaluate the quality of generation by FIDs \cite{ttur}.
-Furthermore, we show training speed by comparing with synthesized images at each iteration in the training process.
 Finally, we include an evaluation of residual modules to validate the efficiency of residual modules adopted in our model.

-\subsection{Controllable features in 3D object generation}
+\subsection{Controllable Features in 3D Object Generation}

-We evaluate our model by rotating, translating depth and horizontal, and adding objects. \cref{figure_1,figure_3,figure_4} demonstrates that $\textnormal{C}^{3}$G-NeRF successfully learns 3D-consistency with fine details for AFHQ, CelebA, and Cars, respectively, since the performed rotation and translations of objects are conserving the spatial consistency.
-Also, we confirm that features of the generated images successfully follow conditional inputs.
+The model evaluation involves performing object rotations, horizontal translations, depth translations, and object additions.
+The results of this evaluation are presented in Figure~\ref{figure_1} and \ref{figure_3}.
+These figures demonstrate that $\textnormal{C}^{3}$G-NeRF effectively learns 3D-consistency for AFHQ, CelebA, and Cars datasets, respectively, by preserving spatial consistency despite the introduced transformations.
+Additionally, the model is observed to successfully capture the conditional input features and generate images accordingly.

-Furthermore, in \cref{figure_4}, we assess $\textnormal{C}^{3}$G-NeRF using out-of-distribution images with translating depth and horizontal at test time.
+Furthermore, in Figure~\ref{figure_3}, we assess $\textnormal{C}^{3}$G-NeRF using out-of-distribution images with translating depth and horizontal at test time.
 This means $\textnormal{C}^{3}$G-NeRF can generate beyond the distribution of training images by using extended rotation and transition values over the training sets.
 Moreover, we can finely control each object and scene in the generated images by $\textnormal{C}^{3}$G-NeRF; for instance, while adding the objects in a scene, each object can be controlled by translating and rotating in 3D space.

-\subsection{Continuously controllable features in 3D object generation}
+\subsection{Continuously Controllable Features in 3D Object Generation}